DFE-Digital/login.dfe.public-api/README.md

 ## Postman collection
-We do have a Postman workspace with some sample requests, which is available upon request on Slack.
+We do have a Postman workspace with some sample requests, which is available upon request on the Slack channel `dfe-sign-in`.